TR-069: Security

 The compromise of an ISP ACS or the link between an ACS and CPE by unauthorized entities can yield access to the TR-069-enabled devices of a service provider's entire subscriber base.
 Customer information and device operation would be available to the potential attackers, including other MAC addresses on client's networks.
 Covert redirection of DNS queries to a rogue DNS server might be possible, and even surreptitious firmware updates with backdoor features.
 TR-069 ACS software has been found to be often implemented insecurely.
-Flaws in combined implementations of TR-064 (LAN side DSL CPE configuration) and TR-069 (CWMP), that reused the same HTTP endpoint over public internet for Connection Requests without proper protections, were found in devices by various vendors and are exploited by Mirai-based botnet and other malware.
+Flaws in combined implementations of TR-064 (LAN side DSL CPE configuration) and TR-069 (CWMP), that reused the same HTTP endpoint over public internet for Connection Requests without proper protections, were found in devices by various vendors and are exploited by Mirai-based botnets and other malware.

 Implementations

 TR-069 is implemented both on the side of the CPE and ACS.
 A common implementation of an ACS is GenieACS.